Skip to content

 What causes B2B buying decisions to stall?

-The most common stall points are lack of stakeholder consensus, changing requirements during evaluation, and budget reallocation due to competing priorities.
+Lack of stakeholder consensus tops the list.
+Close behind are changing requirements during evaluation and budget reallocation driven by competing priorities.
 Technical complexity and concerns also cause delays, particularly in enterprise software purchases where security and compliance reviews add months to the timeline.

 What's the difference between B2B and B2C buying processes?